Germaine Greer: Cambridge

 The MA won Greer a Commonwealth Scholarship, with which she funded further studies at the University of Cambridge, arriving in October 1964 at Newnham College, a women-only college.
 She had been encouraged to move from Sydney by Sam Goldberg, a Leavisite, who had been Challis Chair of English Literature at Sydney since 1963.
 Initially joining a BA course at Cambridge—her scholarship would have allowed her to complete it in two years—Greer managed to switch after the first term ("by force of argument", according to Clive James) to the PhD programme to study Shakespeare, supervised by Anne Barton, then known as Anne Righter.
 She said she switched because she "realized they were not going to teach [her] anything".
-It was Muriel Bradbrook, Cambridge's first female Professor of English, who persuaded Greer to study Shakespeare; Bradbrook had supervised Barton's PhD.
+Muriel Bradbrook, Cambridge's first female Professor of English, persuaded Greer to study Shakespeare; Bradbrook had supervised Barton's PhD.

 Cambridge was a difficult environment for women.
 As Christine Wallace notes, one Newnham student described her husband receiving a dinner invitation in 1966 from Christ's College that allowed "Wives in for sherry only".
 Lisa Jardine first encountered Greer at a formal dinner in Newnham.
 The principal had asked for silence for speeches.
 "As a hush descended, one person continued to speak, too engrossed in her conversation to notice":

 At the graduates' table, Germaine was explaining with passion that there could be no liberation for women, no matter how highly educated, as long as we were required to cram our breasts into bras constructed like mini-Vesuviuses, two stitched, white, cantilevered cones which bore no resemblance to the female anatomy.
 The willingly suffered discomfort of the Sixties bra, she opined vigorously, was a hideous symbol of male oppression.